Skip to content

 • Granular scopes: write:issue:jira

-If the API token lacks write permissions, handoff transitions fail with tracker_auth_error (HTTP 403).
-The orchestrator treats this as non-fatal and falls back to continuation retry.
+If the API token lacks write permissions, transitions fail with tracker_auth_error (HTTP 403) and comments fail with tracker_auth_error.
+The orchestrator treats both as non-fatal.